Lee Foundation

 Lee Foundation is Singapore's largest private charitable foundation.
 It was founded in 1952 by philanthropist and businessman Lee Kong Chian, and has since supported various educational causes, healthcare and medical endowments as well as disaster relief efforts.
 It is run by a board composed of Lee's descendants and non-family members.
-The foundation is also shareholder of OCBC Bank and Singapore Press Holdings.
+The foundation is also shareholder of OCBC Bank.

 Overview

 The Lee Foundation was established in March 1952 with a funding of $3.5 million from business magnate Lee Kong Chian.
 Lee had been donating to schools like Kuo Chuan Girls' School, Nan Chiau Girls' High School, Chinese High School, Methodist Girls' School, St Margaret's School, Singapore Chinese Girls' School, Anglo Chinese School (ACS), the University of Malaya and Nanyang University.
 He had also donated to community institutions such as the Hokkien Huay Kuan Building, the Chinese Swimming Club and the National Library.
 Several institutions took on the name of Lee Kong Chian's father, Lee Kuo Chuan, as Lee had initially requested them not to use his name.
 Examples of institutions and buildings named after the elder Lee includes the Kuo Chuan Presbyterian School, Lee Kuo Chuan auditoriums in ACS (Barker Road) and Maris Stella High School, indoor stadium of Anglican High School, Lee Kuo Chuan Nursery Home and the Lee Kuo Chuan Creche.
 Lee Foundation was also registered in Malaysia in 1960.
 It was reported that Lee Kong Chian transferred half his shares in Lee Rubber Group to the foundation in 1964, it is alleged that he had bequeathed half of his wealth as proceeds to the foundation in his will.